dineshkummarc/microcosm/README.md

 Microcosm is a social network simulator tool that allows your clients to see how well the social network you're trying to build scales with millions of users, millions of likes, millions of follows/unfollows.

+To run the Simulation Engine, invoke it like this and pass a directory as an argument:

+<pre><code>node bin/microcosm.js examples/</code></pre>

 ## Data Bindings

 * JSON - Allows your social network to be full of users based on JSON data